-An ME may be called in the following emergency situations:
+A HOLD may be called in the following emergency situations:

-- a student, staff member, or visitor has been injured or is sick; - a student, staff member, or visitor has displayed severe mental distress; or - a student, staff member, or visitor is displaying behavior that is a danger to themselves or others.
+- a student, staff member, or visitor has been injured or is sick; - a student, staff member, or visitor has displayed severe mental distress; or a student, staff member, or visitor is displaying behavior that is a danger to themselves or others.

-When you hear on the public address system the words, "Attention, ME4", this means there is a medical emergency on the fourth floor within a Promise building.
-The floor number should alternate depending on where the medical emergency exists and the BRT for that floor should be activated.
+When you hear on the public address system the words, "Attention, this is a HOLD", this means there is an incident or building condition which does not place the school community in danger, or when directed by First Responders.
+The floor number should alternate depending on where the HOLD exists, and the BRT for that floor should be activated.

-On the floor where the medical emergency exists, teachers and students should continue business as usual within the classrooms but should not leave the classroom until the "All Clear" is given.
+On the floor where the HOLD exists, teachers and students should continue business as usual within the classrooms but should not leave the classroom until the "All Clear" is given.
 The ground floor lobby should always be cleared of non-essential personnel by safety officers to allow emergency medical personnel to enter the building easily.